AdamKyle/flare/resources/info/combat/section-1.md

 You can have a max of 75% Ambush Chance and Resistance.
 Only enemies in Purgatory have an Ambush Resistance and Chance, while most [Celestials](/information/celestials) have just resistances to both going to a max of 60%.
 If you manage to ambush an enemy, they cannot counter your attack, the same applies if a Thieves Shadow Dance triggers.

-- Ambush will do 2x the weapon damage to enemies if you attack with Attack or Cast.
+- Ambush will do 2x your modded damage stat and fires AFTER [voidance and devoidance](/information/voidance) and all reductions to the enemy BEFORE you get chance to click the attack buttons.
-- Ambush will only do 1.75x the weapon damage to the enemies for Cast and Attack and Attack and cast.
+  - This does mean that Ambush can kill before you even get a chance to hit any attack button.
-- Ambush will not fire for Defend.
+  - If you die in battle and Ambush has initially fired, it will not fire again upon resurrection.

-Ambush, for cast and attack and attack and cast will do 1.75x for each (1.75x for cast and 1.75x for attack, regardless of order).

 Counter allows you to counter the enemy's weapon attack at +5% to your weapon attack.
 If you manage to counter the enemy then has a 2% chance to counter your counter at +5% of their attack.